ariellejohnson/fermentabot-1.0-a-simple-fermentation-box/README.md

 *The humidifier:* a cheap and cheerful humidifier, designed for running in your car or at your desk.
 Works nicely in a small space.

-*The insulation:* don't use a styrofoam cooler, they are hard to clean and they tend to off-gas when heated.
+*The insulation:* I don't use a styrofoam cooler, they are hard to clean and they tend to off-gas when heated.
 They can melt in contact with a heating element.
-Instead, use Reflectix, a nifty, thin, flexible insulation to make a jacket for your lexan housing.
+Instead, this uses Reflectix, a nifty, thin, flexible insulation to make a jacket for your lexan housing.

 ![](/photos/IMG_0448.jpg)